Overhead costs or General Conditions expenses are the most important variable impacting the profit margin of any construction process.

 Supplements Lack of Training by Contractors and Trades

-Construction projects involve a lot of outside contractors to complete projects.
+Construction projects often involve many outside contractors.
 For this reason, builders take on a substantial risk of trusting contractors to meet intended design standards without outlining proper procedures beforehand.

 Improved Energy Efficiency